-The default office application for Kubuntu 10.04 is OpenOffice.org 3.0.1.
-This version is an update of the second major release of the suite that includes Writer, Calc, Impress, Draw, and Math; the first three can be launched from the Application Launcher.
+The default office application for Kubuntu 11.04 is LibreOffice 3.3.1.
+Libre-Office Writer, Calc, Impress, Draw, and Math; the first three can be launched from the Application Launcher.
 (Draw and Math are not available from the menu and are launched from within one of the other applications.)
 Note that the developers of Kubuntu have renamed the applications in the Application Launcher to better reflect what each does.
 For example, Writer is renamed Word Processor.
 Each of these programs is easy to use and can help you switch from the Microsoft Office product line.
-In fact, the OpenOffice.org suite is included in the desktop CD and can be installed on a Windows system to help you get comfortable and ready for a switch to Kubuntu.
+In fact, the LibreOffice suite is included in the desktop CD and can be installed on a Windows system to help you get comfortable and ready for a switch to Kubuntu.
 Each application corresponds to a similar application in the Microsoft product line.
-Calc is very similar to Excel, Writer works like Word, and Impress replaces Power-Point.
-OpenOffice.org can handle all but Microsoft Access files without problems, and the whole suite is ready to be used in a corporate environment as well as for personal use.
+Calc is very similar to Excel, Writer works like Word, and Impress replaces PowerPoint.
+LibreOffice can handle all but Microsoft Access files without problems, and the whole suite is ready to be used in a corporate environment as well as for personal use.

-To demonstrate the power of OpenOffice.org, let's create a new document.
-To start OpenOffice.org Writer, open the Application Launcher and navigate to Office and then Word Processor.
+To demonstrate the power of LibreOffice, let's create a new document.
+To start LibreOffice Writer, open the Application Launcher and navigate to Office and then Word Processor.
 You can also launch KRunner (Alt+F2), type Word processor, and hit Enter.